WenKangChua/data_analysis_api/README.md

 # API Reference

 Below documents the API endpoints.
 The API docs can also be accessed using FastAPI - SwaggerUI `http://127.0.0.1:8000/docs`.
+Please take note that currently, only 2023, 2024 & 2025 data are available.
+If you want to add/remove years, please do so in `data.py line 19`.

 **Available endpoints**

     [GET]  /analysis/sample -> View dataset samples